NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 - [security.stackexchange.com](https://security.stackexchange.com/)
 - [superuser.com](https://superuser.com/)

-These were chosen super carefully after a detailed review in a 3 minute meeting between Samo and I.
+These were chosen super carefully after a detailed review in a 3-minute meeting between Samo and I.
 Meta because it's our main feedback site (that [the announcement](https://meta.stackexchange.com/q/292058/135201) is also on).
 Security because they have experts who may notice problems other sites don't, especially in the HTTPS space.
 And last, Super User.